sagecodes/make-a-wildlife-object-detector/README.md

 > me and the chair are geese
 ![](pictures/round1_me_chair.png)

-Using transfer learning even with out small dataset we did a pretty good job of telling our model what a goose **IS**.
+Using transfer learning even with our small dataset we did a pretty good job of telling our model what a goose **IS**.

 But we didn't do a good job of telling it what a goose **ISN"T**.